dm3-org/dm3-spec/specification/message-transport-protocol.md

 #### Attachments

 Attachments can be any type of additional data or media files.
 These are organized in the attachment data structure.
 A message can have no, or an arbitrary number of attachments.
 The overall size of the message (inclusive all attachments) must be less than 20MB.
-If bigger media files need to be attached, the actual data need to be stored outside the message (still encrypted with the receiver's public key and encryption) and the attachment contains only the reference (e.g., an IPFS link).
+If bigger media files need to be attached, the actual data need to be stored outside the message (still encrypted with the receiver's public key) and the attachment contains only the reference (e.g., an IPFS link).
 Attachments are optional.
-Different **dm3** compatible application may handle attachments different (visualization, or even ignore it).
+Different **dm3** compatible application may handle attachments differently (visualization, embedding, or even ignore it).

 The attachment data structure contains: